lcrespom/Modulator/README.md

 - Long term:
 	- Tracker
+		- Probably as an independent app that can load synth presets
 		- Review [this article](http://www.html5rocks.com/en/tutorials/audio/scheduling/)
 	- Custom nodes with WebWorker... when available
 	- Record & save audio